pvdabeel/myaws/README.md

-# MyAWS - OS X Menubar plugin
+# MyAWS - MacOS Menubar plugin

 Displays information regarding your AWS EC2 virtual machines in the Mac OS X menubar.
 Allows you to create, connect to and terminate EC2 virtual machines.